 An anxiety support group is a good choice if you like interacting with people that have similar issues.
 Group therapy can also help prevent you from isolating yourself, which can make your anxiety worse.
 Try not to regularly associate with people that stress you out or have a generally negative attitude.

 Healthy food choices – Anxiety levels are definitely tied to your diet!
-A healthy diet will go a long way to making your body feel good, which includes your brain function and thought processes.
+A healthy diet will go a long way to making your body feel good, including your brain function and thought processes.
 It’s important to control your sugar intake.
-If your blood sugar is too high or too low it can worsen some anxiety symptoms like tremors or interfere with your sleep pattern.
+If your blood sugar is too high or too low, it can worsen some anxiety symptoms like tremors or interfere with your sleep pattern.
 See Foods High In Antioxidant – Eating Smart For Better Health.

 Herbal and dietary supplements – A variety of herbal and dietary supplements have been used to control anxiety.
 Some of these include green tea & matcha, valerian root, chamomile, ginger, kava kava, lemon balm, Tumeric, and ashwagandha (also called Indian ginseng).
 Try a few to see what works best for you, but always check with your healthcare provider.